Italian Communist Party: Bolshevisation

-Name change
+Resistance to fascism

+The party and its militants were actively involved in the resistance to Benito Mussolini's regime through clandestine action.
+They were well prepared for clandestine activity because of the structure of their organisation, and the fact that they had been victims of systematic repression by the authorities; more than three quarters of the political prisoners between 1926 and 1943 were communists.
+Throughout the dictatorship, the party was able to maintain and feed a clandestine network, distribute propaganda leaflets and newspapers, and infiltrate fascist unions and youth organisations.
+In 1935, the party led a campaign against the Second Italo-Ethiopian War.
+The party and communist partisans, among others, then went on to play a major role in the resistance movement that led to the fall of the Fascist regime in Italy.

-On 15 May 1943, the party changed its official name in Italian Communist Party (Partito Comunista Italiano), often shortened to PCI.
+On 15 May 1943, the party changed its official name to the Italian Communist Party (Partito Comunista Italiano), often shortened to PCI.
 This change was not surprising as PCI started being used as the party's acronym around 1924–1925.
 This name change also reflected a change in the Comintern's role—it increasingly became a federation of national communist parties.
 This trend accelerated after Lenin's death and its new name emphasised the party's shift from an international focus to an Italian one.
 At the time, it was a hotly contested issue for the two major factions of the party.
-On one side, the Leninist preferred the single world party as it was internationalist and strongly centralised while on the other side the Italians wanted a party more tailored to their nation's peculiarities and more autonomy.
+On one side, the Leninist preferred the single world party as it was internationalist and strongly centralised, while on the other side the Italians wanted a party more tailored to their nation's peculiarities and more autonomy.

-World War II

-After the fall of the Fascist regime in Italy on 25 July 1943, the PCI returned to a formally legal status, playing a major role during the national liberation, known in Italy as Resistenza ("Resistance") and forming many partisan groups.
-In the April 1944 after the svolta di Salerno (Salerno's turn), Togliatti agreed to cooperate with King Victor Emmanuel III and his Prime Minister, the Marshal Pietro Badoglio.
-After the turn, Communists took part in every government during the national liberation and constitutional period from June 1944 to May 1947.

-The Communists' contribution to the new Italian democratic constitution was decisive.
+After the fall of Fascist Italy on 25 July 1943, the PCI returned to a formally legal status, playing a major role during the national liberation, known in Italy as Resistenza (Resistance) and forming many partisan groups.
+In April 1944, after the Svolta di Salerno (Salerno's turning point), Togliatti, who had returned to Italy the month prior after 18 years of exile, agreed to cooperate with King Victor Emmanuel III and his prime minister of Italy, the Marshal Pietro Badoglio.
+After the turn, the PCI took part in every government during the national liberation and constitutional period from June 1944 to May 1947.
+Their contribution to the new Italian democratic constitution was decisive.
 The Gullo decrees of 1944, named after Fausto Gullo, sought to improve social and economic conditions in the countryside.
 During Badoglio and Ferruccio Parri's cabinets, Togliatti served as the Deputy Prime Minister of Italy.
 During the Resistance, the PCI became increasingly popular, as the majority of partisans were communists.
 The Garibaldi Brigades, promoted by the PCI, were among the more numerous partisan forces.